voxeet/voxeet-sdk-ios/README.md

 ### Replay a recording conference

-You need to start and stop a record before calling this method.
-It works like createDemo or join methods for example, it will automatically start the recorded conference like a normal one.
+This method works like `demo` or `join` methods, it will automatically start the recorded conference like a normal one.

 ```swift
 VoxeetSDK.shared.conference.replay(conferenceID: conferenceID, completion: { (error) in
 })
 ```

-You can pass an additional argument to start the record conference after x milliseconds.
+You can pass an additional argument to start the replay after x milliseconds (offset).

 ```swift
 // Replay a conference without the first second.